christiankozalla/nextjs-blog/posts/css-display-property-explained.md

 ## Conclusion

 CSS is a powerful language being constantly improved by [W3C](https://www.w3.org/) and is one of the foundational languages for the web next to HTML and JavaScript.
 Knowing the basics about the CSS `display` property, HTML elements and their default `display` values and how it affect the integration of said HTML elements into the CSS _Flow Layout_ helps with positioning elements on a website.
-I can be a huge time saver when it comes to debugging!
+It can be a huge time saver when it comes to debugging!

 This introduction to CSS `display` and its most frequently used values `block` and `inline` may broaden your background knowledge of CSS and help setting up layouts with HTML and CSS! :fire: